Hydrogen projects

 - nitrogen and hydrogen go into a compressor, where they reach a pressure of several hundred atmospheres,

-in a converter containing a catalyst (metallic iron with promoters), - the gases flowing out of the converter are cooled to -50 °C; the purpose of this operation is to condense the ammonia from the post-reaction gas mixture – unreacted nitrogen and hydrogen remain in the gas phase under these conditions.
+- the gases flowing out of the converter are cooled to -50 °C; the purpose of this operation is to condense the ammonia from the post-reaction gas mixture – unreacted nitrogen and hydrogen remain in the gas phase under these conditions.

 The lower the temperature and higher the pressure, the higher the equilibrium ammonia content of the mixture.
 However, lowering the temperature results in a decrease in the rate of ammonia formation, so it is necessary to find the optimum temperature at which an acceptable rate of ammonia formation and efficiency of this reaction are obtained.
 In industrial practice, this reaction is carried out at pressures ranging from 200 to 400 atmospheres and temperatures varying between 400 and 650 °C.